electrode-io/electrode-native/docs/cli/publish-container.md

 * Extra configuration specific to the publisher used.
 * Some publishers might not need an extra configuration.
 Check the Container publisher documentation for reference.
+* The configuration is a json document.
+* Configuration can either be a json string or the path to a file holding the configuration.

 #### Related commands